vcandapp/Telco-AIX/README.md

 # Telco AI eXperiments (Telco-AIX)

-Welcome to the **Telco-AIX** collaborative experimental workspace – a cutting-edge initiative exploring data-driven decision-making through open-source AI capabilities and open datasets.
+Welcome to the **Telco-AIX** collaborative experimental workspace – where we explore data-driven decision-making through open-source AI capabilities and open datasets.

 ## Projects